aphiria/docs/controllers.md

 Nullable parameters and parameters with default values are also supported.
 If a query string parameter is optional, it _must_ be either nullable or have a default value.

 Aphiria uses `RequestParameterDeserializer` to deserialize raw request parameters to values.
 By default, booleans, `DateTime`s, `DateTimeImmutable`s, floats, integers, and strings are configured for you.
-You can configure the format to deserialize `DateTime` or `DateTimeImmutable`s to via the `aphiria.serialization.dateFormat` config value in _config.php_.
+By default, Aphiria attempts to deserialize `DateTime` and `DateTimeImmutable` values using the `aphiria.serialization.dateTimeFormat`, then the `aphiria.serialization.dateFormat` config value in _config.php_ if the former fails.
 If you'd like to register your own deserializers, extend `Aphiria\Framework\Api\Binders\ControllerBinder` and implement your own `getRequestParameterDeserializer()` method and [register that binder](dependency-injection.md#binders).
 Adding a custom deserializer is easy:

 ```php
 final class CustomControllerBinder extends ControllerBinder